jupe/slick.distinctMenu/README.md

 slick.distinctMenu
 ==================

-SlickGrid plugin for distinct column possible values from back-end.
+[SlickGrid](https://github.com/mleibman/SlickGrid/) plugin for distinct column possible values from back-end.

 E.g. when you have very huge database and When you want to bring to the user a list of the different column values, this is for u :)

-![Example] (screenshots/slick.distinctMenu.png)
+!(screenshots/slick.distinctMenu.png)

 Features:
  - generate own urls which fetch json data from backend